 FERPA affords students certain rights with respect to their education records.
 These rights include:

 Under FERPA, education records are defined as records that are directly related to a student and are maintained by an education agency or institution or by a party acting for the agency or institution.
 Education records can exist in any medium, including: typed, computer generated, videotape, audiotape, film, microfiche and email, among others.

 Education records do not include such things as sole possession records or notes, information obtained through personal knowledge that is not recorded, law enforcement records, employment records (when the student is also an employee), medical treatment records, or alumni records.

 At Lafayette, the individuals or offices responsible for maintaining Education Records include the following:

 Registrar: Permanent transcript, including dates of attendance, course of study, grades, and official action of the College relating to probation, dismissal, etc.

-Dean of the College: Student personnel file, including application for admission, test scores, grades, student biographical form, copies of correspondence with or about student, notation of official disciplinary actions, petitions to Academic Progress Committee, copies of letters of recommendation.
+Dean of Advising and Co-Curricular Programs: Student personnel file, including application for admission, test scores, grades, student biographical form, copies of correspondence with or about student, notation of official disciplinary actions, petitions to Academic Progress Committee, copies of letters of recommendation.

 Controller: Business records.

 Adviser: Advising files, including grades, copies of petitions, and adviser’s notes and correspondence with student.